Read Theodor Adorno with voice, context, and method in the same frame.

 3. Influence trail: Critical theory, aesthetics, media criticism, social philosophy, and suspicion toward administered life.

-5. Voice and method: Preserve the way the philosopher thinks, especially where negative dialectics and immanent critique: he reads works, concepts, and institutions against the promises they make but fail to keep shapes the content.
+5. Method: Negative dialectics and immanent critique: he reads works, concepts, and institutions against the promises they make but fail to keep.

 Prompt 2: Identify Theodor Adorno's major concepts, methods, or questions.